-The SENCo will report annually to the Board of Governors on all aspects of SEN provision in school.
-The SEN Annual Report contains information on: the number of statemented pupils; pupils that received provision from EA Pupil Support Services or Health and Social Care Trust; and those that accessed school-delivered special educational provision.
+The Board of Governors report annually on all aspects of SEN provision in school.
+The SEN section in the Annual Report contains information on: the number of statemented pupils; pupils that received provision from EA Pupil Support Services or Health and Social Care Trust; and those that accessed school-delivered special educational provision.
+The report is available on request.